 ‘I can’t stop them from coming into Durham, it’s a free country, but I would suggest that if any of them are thinking of coming in that they speak to the police… They might need to speak to the police to make sure that they’re safe on the day.’

 Newly-elected Tory MP for Bishop Auckland Dehenna Davison (who was born three years after the hated Mrs Thatcher left office) decided she would be standing with her Durham constituents:

-Davison isn't the only one.
-North West Durham MP Richard Holden said he would be accompanying Davison, branding the comments a 'veiled threat'.
-The Tory MP for Middlesbrough claimed that he represents more miners than any other parliamentarian before denouncing Mardghum's 'idiocy'.
+Davison isn’t the only one.
+North West Durham MP Richard Holden said he would be accompanying Davison, branding the comments a ‘veiled threat’.